The grounds you assert on your Writ of Habeas Corpus can make or break your case.

 The judge rules on an objection of hearsay or speculation and or lack of personal knowledge or a business record affidavit are faulty.
 You will generally want to avoid these.
 There are also jury arguments.
 That’s something that should be objected to at trial.
-The jury argument made by the prosecutor in closing arguments that was offensive to your rights in some way, suppose it violated the four things that are allowed for closing arguments for the state, while your lawyer only objected in a half-hearted way.
+The jury argument made by the prosecutor in closing arguments that was offensive to your rights in some way.
+If the prosecutor’s closing argument violates the four points typically allowed for the state, this could be grounds for an effective challenge — but only if your lawyer recognizes and takes action on it.
 Again, you don’t assert that your jury argument of the state was a violation, you assert that your lawyer was ineffective for failing to challenge the jury argument.

 This is going to be something that’s going to be a direct appeal type issue.
 A confrontation claim is where, you know, you were not allowed to confront or cross-examine the witnesses against you.
 Well, if that was the case, your lawyer should have objected.
 You could bring that as ineffective assistance of counsel claim rather than a claim directly in the Writ of Habeas Corpus.
 Like I said earlier, you can bootstrap a lot of these claims onto either your trial lawyer or your appellate lawyer, and you need to avoid the record claims that you could have brought, or that have already been brought.